geocoder21/WhiteStarLine/Development.md

 ```
 iceberg mass > 36 million kg cannot be pulled
 ```
-An 'ice_pull' function was developed to return a Boolean value (True or False), depending on the total mass of the iceberg.
+An 'ice_pull' function was developed to return a True or False Boolean value, depending on the total mass of the iceberg.
 This included a 'max_tow' variable so that the value could be updated in program parameters if needed (e.g. if a more powerful iceberg-towing tug were available).
 This was run through the main program, with the output entered into the 'pull_statement'.

 #### 5. Display plots and information on a GUI
 The task required display of both radar and lidar data, along with total mass and volume for the iceberg, and whether it could be pulled.
-The data display was created using the matplotlib library and tkinter package; these standard Python packages allow data to be plotted and visualised within a GUI (Van Rossum, G., 2020).
+The data display was created using the matplotlib library and tkinter package; these standard Python packages allow data to be plotted and visualised within a GUI (Van Rossum, 2020).

-Reference was made to the course notes to set up a GUI and creating a canvas (Evans, A., 2021).
+Reference was made to the course notes to set up a GUI and creating a canvas (Evans, 2021).
 Further reading then allowed additional elements to be added, namely;

 1. Two subplots
     This allows radar and lidar data to be displayed side by side.
-The code was developed with reference to matplotlib documentation (https://matplotlib.org/stable/api/axes_api.html#matplotlib.axes.Axes)
+The code was developed with reference to matplotlib documentation (Hunter et al, 2021)

 2. Axis labels